 Mark Twain had the following to say about predicting the future:

 Even predicting the weather seems challenging enough (if the accuracy of our local forecasts is anything to go by).

 While some things are harder to predict than others, one area that is definitely on the more challenging end of the spectrum is predicting whether or not a particular car will become a classic.
 However, we are embarking on a new series at Garage Dreams where we look at the “classic potential” of cars that we have covered in this site with our buyer’s guides and other articles.

-However, when a number of factors are considered we think there is strong potential for the Nissan 350Z to become a classic and go up in value over time.
+However, when a number of factors are considered we think the Nissan 350Z is a future classic and will likely go up in value over time.